LewisWard/Animation-System/README.md

 ### Contribution guidelines ###

 * I'm a very busy person but if you encounter any bugs please do send me a message with details about it, I'll see what I can do.
-You can also get in contact with me via my website: [http://www.lewis-ward.com/contact.html](Link URL)
+You can also get in contact with me via my website: [www.lewis-ward.com/contact](http://www.lewis-ward.com/contact.html)
 * If you have any constructive feedback, good or bad, also please message me.
 I would like to know what I've done well and areas to be improved on.
 Although I'm not looking for feature requests due to my lack of free time.